Beyond Open Looks

 What is Shot Quality?

 In essence, Shot Quality is a measure of how good a shot was.
-It provides an estimate of how likely it is for a shot to go in, based on a range of context and conditions.
-Things such as how far the shot, how close the defender, how much time on the shot clock, etc. It’s easier to look at shot quality as a representation of the expected eFG%.
+It provides an estimate of the likelihood of a shot going in, based on a range of contextual and environmental conditions.
+Factors such as the distance of the shot, the proximity of the defender, and the amount of time remaining on the shot clock, among others.
+It’s easier to look at shot quality as a representation of the expected eFG%.
 It’s important to note that shot quality does not consider the outcome of the shot but focuses purely on the process.
-By analyzing shot quality and viewing it as a players expected eFG%, we can compare it with a players actual eFG% to determine whether or not they are outperforming the quality of looks they get - essentially, whether they’re making tougher shots than expected or simply benefiting from great opportunities.
+By analyzing shot quality and viewing it as a player’s expected eFG%, we can compare it with a player’s actual eFG% to determine whether or not they are outperforming the quality of looks they get.
+Essentially, we can determine if a player is efficiently converting their opportunities and making tough shots or simply benefiting from great looks.
 To better understand what shot quality captures and ignores, I’ve broken it down below.

 Factors that Contribute to Shot Quality: